AnchorFree/objective-c-style-guide/README.md

 Asterisks indicating pointers belong with the variable, e.g., `NSString *text` not `NSString* text` or `NSString * text`, except in the case of constants.

-Collection variables should be templatized when possible to make explicit the types of the contents of the collection.
+Collection variables should be templatized when possible to make explicit the types of the contents of the collection, i.e. use `NSArray<NSNumber *> *` rather than vanilla `NSArray *`.

 [Private properties](#private-properties) should be used in place of instance variables whenever possible.
 Although using instance variables is a valid way of doing things, by agreeing to prefer properties our code will be more consistent.